What is dental erosion?

 Food and drinks that can cause dental erosion:

 - sports drinks

 - foods with additives such as citric acid or phosphoric acid

 Caffeine can also increase the chance of dental erosion because it reduces saliva production.

 Medicines and health products that can cause dental erosion include:

 - cough suppressants

 - chemotherapy or other drugs that irritate the stomach

 - asthma medication from puffers

-People with certain jobs are more susceptible to tooth erosion, such as wine professionals and metal sheet workers.
+People with certain jobs are more susceptible to tooth erosion.
+These include wine professionals and factory workers who are exposed to airborne industrial acids, such as those who work in battery and fertiliser factories.
 Poorly chlorinated pools and spas can also increase the risk of tooth erosion.